Surajj4837-th/Tutorials/Cpp_Tutorials/Resource_Topics.md

 2. Generalization and specialization.
 3. Multithreading in C++.
 4. Interview questions.
-6. Move semantics
-7. Template function.
-8. Template class.
-9. Deadly diamond of death.
+5. Deadly diamond of death.
-10. Default and Delete keyword
+6. Default and Delete keyword